The Role of the Father

 …the nervous system may organize more around protection, fear, hypervigilance, or emotional self-reliance.

-Many adults continue longing for support while simultaneously feeling unable to fully trust or receive it.
+Many adults continue longing for support while finding it difficult to trust or receive it.

 Family Constellations sometimes describes addiction, lack of direction, instability, or difficulty moving forward as connected to disruptions in masculine energy.